 Quick tip for using spray adhesive

 No matter how well you clean the nozzle on the can, it always tends to spray an extra blob here or there.
 I used a foam paintbrush, spare piece of fabric, or foam to knock down the clumps or puddles of adhesive so it didn’t bleed through the fabric.
 This spreads it out evenly and avoids a costly mistake.

 The wall panels and L track were installed.
 No other fasteners were needed except on the lower wall panels.
 The L track holds it all up.
 Angled end caps finished off the L track nicely.

 The lower panels were fastened and finished off with aluminum washers and stainless screws into rivnuts.

-Rear door upper-most panels were cut out of 1/4″ ply and house two Polk Audio 6.5″ speakers and LED lights.
+The rear door’s upper-most panels were cut out of 1/4″ ply and housed two Polk Audio 6.5″ speakers and LED lights.
 A harness and switch were installed in the lower door panel for the LED lights.
 The switch blends in nicely with the door panel clips.

 The rear door lower door panels were upholstered in the same vinyl as the cushions and the middle “window” areas were covered in the Sunbrella fabric.
 I used the factory wood panels for the lowers, and for the middle panels, I used the same material as our ceiling, white hardboard.
 It was easier to cut and work with.
 I used 3M VHB tape to hold it up.
 I also applied a layer of Low E foil face foam on the back since it would get very hot.